Q & A

 Q: What is therapy like?

 What is the first thing you think of when you hear the word, “therapy?”
 Usually people say they imagine someone laying on a coach while a therapist sits in a chair and analyzes the hidden messages in their dreams.
 This type of therapy has been seen on many different sitcomes like Frasier, and even though this was a style of therapy many years ago and continues to be practiced by some, a lot has changed since good ole Freud started psychoanalysis.
-You can expect to see a coach in my office, but also expect to be able to kick off your shoes and approach sessions as a time for YOU to be understood, heard, and accepted.
+You can expect to see a couch in my office, but also expect to be able to kick off your shoes and approach sessions as a time for YOU to be understood, heard, and accepted.

 Q: What if it doesn’t work?